 On the flip side, OMAD is an intermittent fasting method where you only have one meal per day.

 This is a great way for a significant reduction of excess weight by lowering 2/3 of your daily calories.

-This method is good for people who are already experienced with intermittent fasting, they know how the real hunger feels like, they can handle stress without eating food, and can confidently cope with their day, despite feeling hungry.
+This method is good for people who are already experienced with intermittent fasting, they know what real hunger feels like, they can handle stress without eating food, and can confidently cope with their day, despite feeling hungry.

-So jumping straight into OMAD is like wanting to run a 26.2 miles marathon, without any preparation.
+So jumping straight into OMAD is like wanting to run a 26.2-mile marathon, without any preparation.
 Only a few people can do that with zero practice.
 Everybody else needs to train.

 OMAD vs 16/8